 You must provide accurate information when filing your unemployment paperwork.
 If any part of your information is inaccurate, it could render you ineligible for unemployment benefits.

 What Happens If You Get Denied Benefits?

-Any pregnancy discrimination attorney in the workplace can assist you in filing an appeal if you've been denied unemployment benefits.
+Any workplace pregnancy discrimination attorney can assist you in filing an appeal if you've been denied unemployment benefits.
 Each state has a different process for handling appeals, so it's best to check in with your lawyer for more accurate information in your state.

 Understanding your rights when it comes to unemployment benefits is a must.
-Hopefully, we've answered your questions like, " can you get fired for being pregnant in Los Angeles? ".
 As long as you are able to physically work and you left your previous job through no fault of your own, you're eligible for unemployment benefits.